cacaogithu/FEMOTTA/CORSAIR_PLATFORM_DOCUMENTATION.md

 If user doesn't like an edit:
 - Click "Re-edit" button
 - Write custom prompt describing what to change
-- System sends to Wavespeed again with new prompt
+- System sends to Gemini again with new prompt
 - New version saved, old version kept for comparison

 ---